ibm-cloud-docs/EventStreams-gen2/connecting_es.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the menu icon and select **VPC infrastructure** > **Network** > **Virtual private endpoint gateways**.
 2. Create a VPE for your {{site.data.keyword.messagehub}} instance by using the guidance in [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe){: external}.
 3. After you create your VPE, it might take a few minutes for the new VPE and pDNS to complete the process and begin working for your VPC.
 Completion is confirmed when you see an IP address set in the [details view](/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway&interface=ui){: external} of the VPE.
+4. Take a note of this VPE IP address.

 ### Creating a service credential
 {: #create_a_service_credential}